erikbos/gatekeeper/docs/controlplane.md

 Controlplane writes multiple logfiles, one for each function of controlplane.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The two logfiles are:

-1. `logging.filename` as log for application messages
+1. `logger.filename` as log for application messages
-2. `webadmin.logging.filename` as access log for all REST API calls
+2. `webadmin.logger.filename` as access log for all REST API calls

 ### Controlplane configuration file